Reserve now for Fall 2025 delivery

 True King Alfred Daffodils

-If you search for “King Alfred Daffodils” online, you’ll quickly be scrolling through dozens of retailers offering big, bright yellow flowers named after King Alfred the Great, a 9th century Anglo-Saxon ruler.
+If you search for “King Alfred Daffodils” online, you’ll quickly see dozens of retailers offering big, bright yellow flowers.
+They all claim to be named after King Alfred the Great, a 9th century Anglo-Saxon ruler.
 However, many flower enthusiasts might be surprised to learn that fewer than 500 true King Alfred bulbs are commercially produced each year.

 The original King Alfred Daffodil was also popular.
-It was developed by a man named John Kendall in England at the end of the 19th century, and commercialized by his sons.
-The April 1, 1899 edition of Gardener’s Chronicle describes the flower as a “large bloom of rich uniform gold, and thick substance” and notes that it was awarded a First-class Certificate by the Royal Horticultural Society.
+It was developed by a man named John Kendall in England at the end of the 19th century.
+Then his sons commercialized it.
+The April 1, 1899 edition of Gardener’s Chronicle describes the flower as a “large bloom of rich uniform gold, and thick substance.”
+The Royal Horticultural Society awarded it a First-class Certificate.
 These true King Alfreds are smaller and slightly more delicate than their descendants, but still elegant.

 A trio of King Alfred daffodils

 King Alfred Daffodils are a good example of how common plant names can take on a life of their own, independently from a plant’s scientific name or its officially registered name.
-Some sellers may be trying to hoodwink their customers, but others may just be responding to customer demand by offering bulbs that hopefully meet their expectations.
+Some sellers may be trying to hoodwink their customers.
+Others may just be responding to customer demand by offering bulbs that hopefully meet their expectations.

 Dutch grower Eric Breed, who specialises in heirloom bulb varieties, is likely the only person still producing the original King Alfred cultivar.
 His output is about 400 bulbs per year.